manzaloros/software-engineering-journal/journal.md

 Installed macvim, open with ctrl-cmd-v
 Write quit from mac vim and it will copy automatically to clip board ZZ saves and quits from normal mode
+Added some bash aliases for journal and projects Installed gist and created gistbash alias

 12/28/20
 “Don’t save” shortcut on mac is command-backspace